JYewman/ServMon/README.md

 ServMon's core provides a Web UI, local authentication and dynamic plugin loading.
 ServMon's plugins do the rest of the heavy lifting.

 ## Plugins
-ServMon's core codebase is a framework for it's plugins, these plugins include evenrything from LCD displays, enviromental sensors, RFID readers and everything in between.
+ServMon's core codebase is a framework for it's plugins, these plugins include everything from LCD displays, enviromental sensors, RFID readers, audible alarms and anything else you can plug in and code into a plugin.

 ## Getting Started
 ServMon is build on TypeScript and uses the Yarn package manager.
 You can follow the steps below to get a local copy of the source up and running.